christophpickl/seetheeye/README.md

 ------------

 * Component-Scan
-* Resolving beans by their super-type (was a hard decision)
+* Resolving repo by their super-type (was a hard decision)

 TODO